Loading

 The Gopher Hole Pub is a resurrected speakeasy that has become a regional entertainment venue, bringing in bands from all over the world for live music most Friday and Saturday nights (check our calendar for details).
 It is also available for rent and can service up to 200 guests.

-Summer 2023 Hours: Wednesday – Saturday 6PM – 2AM
+Winter/Spring 2024 Hours: Wednesday – Saturday 6PM – 2AM

 The Gopher Hole Pub, the oldest bar around | cool speakeasy at the Weatherford Hotel | Karaoke and Live Music | Pool Tables, Billiards | Historic Bar